 A Brooder Doesn’t Need To Be Fancy – Just Functional

 I found some leftover ceramic floor tiles in the garage and used them to line the bottom of the brooder.
-Newspaper on top of any flooring will help make cleanup easier.
-Pine shaving are expensive so as an alternative I use shredded paper saved from my home shredder.
-However, for the first week I use only paper towels on the bottom so food sources are not confusing to the chicks.
+The first week I use only paper towels on the bottom, then pine shavings around the second week.

 I use a few bricks to build a platform in the center of the brooder where their feeder sets, and the same for the drinker in one corner of the brooder.
-Day old chicks will have no problem accessing their food and water sources if both are raised, this limits feed waste and helps keep the water clean.
+Day-old chicks will have no problem accessing their food and water sources if both are raised, this limits feed waste and help keep the water clean.